fabiomarreco/BlogSource/source/_posts/2017-12-28-a-generic-visitor-pattern-in-c.markdown

 }
 ```

-That is very useful and all, eventually the specification will we have to deal with not-so-fun issues like serializing, translating to SQL or even generating a human-readable representation of the specification.
+That is very useful, but eventually the specification will we have to deal with not-so-fun issues like serializing, translating to SQL or even generating a human-readable representation of the specification.
 Sure, we can pollute the interface with methods that should not be its primary goal:

 ```csharp